✨🎤 The CyberCup Show returns on 13 February 2026!

 🏭 INDUSTRIAL REALITY

-In Industry 4.0, the boundary between IT and OT is blurring.
+In Industry 4.0, the line between IT and OT is blurring.
 An operator clicking on a malicious link from a production tablet can compromise the entire line.
-Raising awareness among field teams is no longer optional.
+Awareness among frontline teams is no longer optional.

-The Solution: A Small Kiosk on a Yearlong Nationwide Tour
+The Solution: A Small Terminal on a Nationwide Tour for 1 Year

-Brain Security has deployed a Small Arcade Kiosk specially designed for the industrial environment: compact, mobile, robust, and 100% autonomous.
-This kiosk accompanies Andros for 1 year on a tour covering the whole French production network.
+Brain Security deployed a Small Arcade Terminal specially designed for the industrial environment: compact, mobile, robust, and 100% autonomous.
+This terminal supports Andros for 1 year on a tour covering the entire French production network.

 Device Features

-• Small Kiosk : compact size, easy to move between areas
+• Small Terminal: reduced footprint, easy to move between areas

-• Absolute Plug-and-Play : plug in, play, no configuration needed
+• Absolute Plug-and-Play: plug in and play, no configuration needed

-• Complete Autonomy : no local IT needed, works entirely independently
+• Complete Autonomy: no local IT needed, operates independently

 Flexible Connectivity